DYeag/Community-Monitoring/README.md

     Idea Comment Posted: 'Idea Box: New Idea Comment Posted' Badge Given:         'Forum: Badge Given'

 The event information to be passed along for each event type is covered on the *CloudShell Pro/VE Data Source Requirements: Community* within confluence.
 The API POST json format can be observed [here](https://cs.strikedeck.com/knowledge/event-api-details).
 The strings about will be the "event_type", which the additional information will be sent in the "data" dictionary.
 Currently, these events are also sent along with the Customer with "name" = "external_customer_id" = 'Quali Community Monitoring'.This is so that it shows up in the strikedeck sandbox environemnt.
-These events will be sent with the correct customer info when that information in compiled and available.
+These events will be sent with the correct customer info when that information in compiled and available.<br />

 <a name="modules"></a>